kreid415/kreid415.github.io/_pages/about.md

 Hi, welcome to my website.
 I'm a Masters student at Johns Hopkins Bioinformatics program and an engineer within the [PEARL](https://pearlhivmodel.org/index.html) lab where I work with an amazing team of epidemiologists and public health scientists to model HIV populations based on Agent Based Simulations.

 I've been lucky in my life to have experienced a number of different professions, and academic disciplines.
 I studied mathematics and economics as an undergraduate, computer science, biology, and chemistry as a post baccalaureate, and now bioinformatics as a masters student.
-During my studies, I've been a data scientist, founded a company as a machine learning engineer, and run clinical trials as a medical researcher.
+Professionally, I've been a data scientist, founded a company as a machine learning engineer, and run clinical trials as a medical researcher.

 With my varied background, I hope to have a unique perspective on the problems facing mental healthcare.
 I am an aspiring scientist, with broad interests across computational neuroscience, bioinformatics, and artificial intelligence, all with the aim of improving our understanding of mental health.